 Kris M. Trainor

-Kris Trainor (ACCT, 1995) is a Certified Public Accountant and a Certified Fraud Examiner and is a partner with Mauldin & Jenkins, LLC in the Atlanta office.
-Mr. Trainor has devoted his entire career to public accounting, specializing in the financial institution industry.
+Kris Trainor (ACCT, 1995) is a Certified Public Accountant and a Certified Fraud Examiner and is a retired partner with Mauldin & Jenkins, LLC.
+After retiring from M&J, Mr. Trainor began a new position as the Chief Financial Officer for The Southern Credit Union in Fayetteville, Georgia.
+Mr. Trainor has devoted his entire career specializing in the financial institution industry.
 His experience ranges from audit, tax and consulting for financial institutions to specialized FHA/VA/GNMA approved lender compliance, loan servicing compliance and internal audit and risk management.
-Mr. Trainor serves on the Georgia Southern University Parker College of Business Dean’s Advisory Board and the School of Accountancy Advisory Council.
+Mr. Trainor serves on the Georgia Southern University Parker College of Business Dean’s Advisory Board and is Chair of the School of Accountancy Advisory Council.
 Mr. Trainor is a member of Beta Alpha Psi and Beta Gamma Sigma.
 He and his wife, Beverly, reside in Fayetteville, Georgia and have two children, Katalin and Jackson.